 Victorian Tile Cleaning

-Stirlingshire’s Hard Floor Restoration Specialist
+Stirlingshire’s Victorian Floor Restoration Specialist

 Victorian tile cleaning is often neglected and become hidden under years of dirt and grime: sometimes even completely covered from sight beneath the more modern floor coverings.
 If you have a Victorian Minton tiled floor in your home and would like help restoring it to its former glory, ACS is here to assist you in your project.